 If I shot 200 images at a wedding that was a big wedding.
 Now, if I shot only 200 images at a wedding, it would be a very small wedding indeed.
 Digital has allowed us to shot every aspect of a wedding day.

 Once we got back to the studio, I would package the rolls of film and send them off to my pro lab, Visual Production in San Diego, one of the top labs in the country, was my lab of choice for many years.
 A week or ten days later the 5x5 inch prints would come back, numbered to match the negatives and we would take those prints and put them into a proof book.
 An album of all the photos I took on the wedding day.
-The bride and groom would pick up the book, take it home, order prints for the album and return it so that we could make their final album.
+The couple would pick up the book, take it home, order prints for the album and return it so that we could make their final album.

 In those days people shared the photos by showing each other the prints in person.
 There was nowhere to “post” the images, no way to show them to their friends other than to hand them the photos or an album.